eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 date: 2022-05-09T13:43:25+05:30
 weight: 1
 description: >
-  Learn how to develop and test the _Vehicle App_ using Python.
+  Learn how to develop and test a _Vehicle App_ using Python.
 aliases:
   - /docs/tutorials/python/tutorial_how_to_create_a_vehicle_app_python.md
 ---

 > We recommend that you make yourself familiar with the [_Vehicle App_ SDK](/docs/concepts/vehicle_app_sdk_overview.md) first, before going through this tutorial.

-The following information describes how to develop and test the sample _Vehicle App_ that is included in the [template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template).
-You will learn how to use the _Vehicle App_ SDK and how to interact with the Vehicle Model.
+The following information describes how to develop and test the sample _Vehicle App_ that is included in the [Python template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template).
+You will learn how to use the _Vehicle App_ Python SDK and how to interact with the Vehicle Model.

 Once you have completed all steps, you will have a solid understanding of the development workflow and you will be able to reuse the template repository for your own _Vehicle App_ development project.